SPACE SHIPS! RAY GUNS! MARTIAN OCTOPODES! Join us 11-16-25!

 Join SF in SF for these next authors on our calendar!

-Sunday, August 24th – Book launch for SPACE SHIPS!
+Sunday, November 16th – Book launch for SPACE SHIPS!
 RAY GUNS!
 MARTIAN OCTOPODS!
 Interviews with Science Fiction Legends!
-With editor Richard Wolinsky of KPFA, publisher Jacob Weisman, and author Michael Kurland
+With editor Richard Wolinsky of KPFA, publisher Jacob Weisman, and author Michael Kurland – at the SF Public Library

 FOR MORE INFORMATION, PLEASE EMAIL RINA AT sfinsfevents@gmail.com